MoonHighway/applied-typescript/02-improving-type-safety/exercise/README.md

-# Exercise: Library for a Library
+# Exercise: Lib for a Library

 In this exercise, we'll be creating a library with the following functions: